Chomsky's TheorySecondary students aged 12-14 in bottle green cardigans discussing Chomsky's language theory in class

 • Chomsky's work spans a wide range of topics, from linguistics to media critique and political commentary.

-• His theories, particularly those related to transformational grammar and universal grammar, have revolutionized the field of linguistics.
+• His theories, particularly those related to transformational grammar and universal grammar, have transformed the field of linguistics.

 • Chomsky's influence extends beyond linguistics, impacting fields such as psychology, cognitive science, and political science.